norcams/iaas/docs/team/development/hostname.rst

   <location>-<role>-<id>

-This will be used for A and PTR records as well.
+This will be used for A and PTR records for mgmt as well.

 When a node are used in a variant/subrole we use a CNAME to map the ephemeral hostname to the permanent one.
 This will only be done in the location where